Mess for Less

 • Marbles

 You will want to tape your paper to the bottom of the pan.
 I am sure there are many different ways to paint with the marbles, but here is what I did.
+Be sure to check out Painting with Golf Balls as well.
 I squirted different colors of paint onto the paper and dropped in some marbles (I believe I used 4 in each tray).
 It would be fun at another point to experiment with the number of marbles in a tray and see how it changes the results of the marble painting.

 paint on paper in a tray